aditya89879/Expense-tracker/README.md

 # Expense-tracker
+Expense Tracker Dashboard

-This Excel project is a tracker sheet for the year 2025 used to record, organize, and analyze expenses throughout the year.
-It helps monitor spending and maintain financial records in a structured way.
-The project uses Excel formulas such as VLOOKUP, XLOOKUP, HLOOKUP, SUMIF, and COUNTIF for data lookup and calculations.
-It also includes an interactive dashboard with Pivot Tables and Pivot Charts to present summaries and spending insights clearly.
+Developed an Excel-based Expense Tracker for the year 2025 to record, organize, and analyze personal expenses in a structured manner.
+The project was designed to help monitor spending patterns and maintain financial records efficiently throughout the year.

+Used Excel functions such as VLOOKUP, XLOOKUP, HLOOKUP, SUMIF, and COUNTIF for data organization, calculations, and category-wise analysis.
+Also created an interactive dashboard using Pivot Tables and Pivot Charts to present expense summaries and spending insights in a clear and user-friendly format.
+Overall, I gained practical experience in data handling, financial tracking, and dashboard creation using Microsoft Excel.